prakaa/mms-monthly-cli/README.md

 ## License

-This tool and associated source code (reused from [`nemseer`](https://github.com/UNSW-CEEM/NEMSEER), which is licensed under GNU GPL-3.0-or-later) was created by Abhijith Prakash.
+This tool and associated source code (reused from [`nemseer`](https://github.com/UNSW-CEEM/NEMSEER), which is licensed under GNU GPL-3.0-or-later) was created by Abhijith Prakash with contributions from Matthew Davis.

 This tool and its source code is licensed under the terms of [GNU GPL-3.0-or-later licences](./LICENSE).